CiprianaM/codewomen-projects/README.md

 `origin  https://github.com/Jethet/codewomen-projects.git (fetch)`
 `origin  https://github.com/Jethet/codewomen-projects.git (push)`

 To link your local project to your own GitHub repo, you need to change the remote origin.
 Have a look at this article: https://devconnected.com/how-to-change-git-remote-origin/.
-With `git remote -v` you can again check if remote origin has been reset and now shows the name of your GitHub repo.
+With `git remote -v` you can again check if remote origin has been reset and now shows the name of your GitHub repo.# test-repo